W-Sho-Sugihara/RB139/Study_guide.md

 # aa9 Kernel#block_given?

-Methods with a `yield` keyword will raise an error if no block is passed in.
-Hence we use `Kernel#block_given?` to create a condition, only call `yield` if a block is passed in.
+Methods with a `yield` keyword will raise an `LocalJumpError` if no block is passed in.
+Hence we use `Kernel#block_given?` to create a condition, only call `yield` if a block is passed in. `Kernel#block_given?` uses the `yield` keyword to determine its results.
+If `yield` would execute some code and not raise an error then `Kernel#block_given?` will return `true`, but if `yield` would raise an error in the current context then `Kernel#block_given?` will return `false`.

 # aa10 Yielding

-The `yield` keyword within a method definition is required to execute the block passed in.
+The `yield` keyword within a method definition is required to execute an implicit block passed in.
 The method still requires the expected number of arguments to be passed in regardless of the block passed in.
 `Yield` allows us to inject functionality in the form of a block anywhere within the method definition without modifying the existing method implementation.

 # aa11 Yielding with an argument